 The sewer construction work on this project is complete.
 Construction site restoration also is complete, and is currently under warranty.
 MCES will monitor the restoration progress during the warranty period and make adjustments as needed.
 If you have further questions about this project, please contact us by email at SewerImprovements@metc.state.mn.us or call Tim O’Donnell, MCES Project Citizen Liaison, at 651-602-1269.

 This project rehabilitated nearly 3,600 feet of the existing sanitary sewer and eight maintenance hole structures located in the Bassett’s Creek Park and Theodore Wirth Park area.
 Improvements were made to the sewer along the Luce Line Trail between Inglewood Avenue North and Morgan Avenue North in Bassett’s Creek Park and also along the trail in Theodore Wirth Park between summer 2018 and summer 2019.

 The sewer rehabilitation used a process called Cured-in-Place Pipe (CIPP) to line existing pipe.
 This process creates a new pipe inside the existing pipe.
 Rehabilitation was necessary to avoid future collapse that could result in a loss of sewer service, environmental impacts, and public health and safety.

-The sewer serves homes and businesses in Minneapolis and Golden Valley and transports wastewater to the Metropolitan Wastewater Treatment Plant in St. Paul.
+The sewer serves homes and businesses in Minneapolis and Golden Valley and transports wastewater to the Metropolitan Wastewater Treatment Plant in Saint Paul.
 The sewer and treatment plant are part of the large metro-area wastewater collection and treatment system operated by MCES.

 Bassett's Creek Park and Theodore Wirth Park Sewer Improvement Project Map (PDF)